 These help you to manage your website content.
 First you need to make some categories and then you can assign each blog post you write to the most suitable category.
 It’s a bit like a filing system.
 Once the posts are organised correctly you can use all kinds of built in WordPress features to display just the categories or posts you want, in the places you want.
 You could group all posts in the up coming events category for instance and then list these category posts in the sidebar of your website, it’s easy to do (after your web design training) and saves you a lot of hassle.

 You can only apply categories and tags to blog posts, not web pages.
 Tags are similar to categories but easier to use.
 If you had a restaurant you could have a category of lunches and a tag of broccoli.
 If someone liked broccoli they could click the broccoli tag to display all lunches served with broccoli.

 Themes, menus and widgets

-In wordPress the design of your website is controlled by a theme.
+In WordPress the design of your website is controlled by a theme.
 You can buy ready made themes, pay someone to design a theme just for you or even make your own theme if you’re a programming whiz.
-Changing the theme of your site is easy and I’ll show you how to do this.
+Changing the theme of your site is more difficult with the newer versions of WordPress because themes are much more powerful now.
+But you can still change themes if you’re willing to do the extra work.
 You can also control which links appear in the navigation menu at the top of your pages and what content appears in the site sidebar areas.
 I’ll show you how to do this so you can change the look and layout of your site in the future if you need to.

 In the next part of your web design training curse you’ll learn how to add new users to your site.
 You can allow these users to help you with the website administration but they only have the powers and privileges you give them.
 If you only want one user on your site that user will be the site administrator, if it’s your site you are the administrator.